mulesoft-assets/template-sfdc2sieb-account-broadcast/README.md

 ## endpoints.xml<a name="inbpundendpointsxml"/>
-This is the file where you will found the inbound and outbound sides of your integration app.
-It is intented to define the application API.
-...
+This is file is conformed by a Flow containing the Poll that will periodically query Sales Force for updated/created Leads that meet the defined criteria in the query.
+And then executing the batch job process with the query results.

 ## businessLogic.xml<a name="businesslogicxml"/>
 Functional aspect of the Anypoint Template is implemented on this XML, directed by a batch job that will be responsible for creations/updates.
 The severeal message processors constitute four high level actions that fully implement the logic of this Anypoint Template:

 1. Job execution is invoked from triggerFlow (endpoints.xml) everytime there is a new query executed asking for created/updated Accounts.
-2. During the Process stage, each SalesForce Account will be filtered depending on, if it has an existing matching Account in the Siebel.
+2. During the Process stage, each Salesforce Account will be filtered depending on, if it has an existing matching Account in the Siebel.
 3. The last step of the Process stage will group the Accounts and create/update them in Siebel.
-Finally during the On Complete stage the Anypoint Template will logoutput statistics data into the console.
+Finally during the On Complete stage the Anypoint Template will log output statistics data into the console.

 ## errorHandling.xml<a name="errorhandlingxml"/>